pjvds/born2code.net/_drafts/use-wercker-to-publish-jekyll.md

 ## Static website generators

 A static site generator is a program that generates an HTML website as an output, mostly based on simple content like [markdown](http://daringfireball.net/projects/markdown/) or [textile](http://textile.sitemonks.com/).
-With many [blogger moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) which was build with the static site generator Jekyll, people are now accepting them as an alternative to dynamicly generated websites.
+With many [blogger moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/), people are now accepting them as an alternative to dynamicly generated websites.
 Especially when security, performance and hosting simplicity are important.

 ## Generation and publishing

 Although static site generators introduce a lot of goodness, they come with a price.
 Everytime the content changes, you need to regenerate the site.
 This regeneration must be done with a machine that has the static site generator software installed.
-For Jekyll this means you need to have [Ruby](http://www.ruby-lang.org/) installed.
-This means you can't just finish an article on your tablet or fix a type from your cell phone.
+For Jekyll this means you need to have [Ruby](http://www.ruby-lang.org/) and [Jekyll](http://jekyllrb.com) installed.
+Although this may not be a problem for your development machine, it will held you from finishing an article on your tablet or fixing a typo from your cell phone.

 ## Wercker to the rescue!